Syncfusion AI Assistant

 }

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This renders the Syncfusion® Blazor DataGrid component in the default web browser.
+The Blazor DataGrid component will render in your default web browser.

 Blazor DataGrid Component